ghacks Technology News

 Disable This Type Of File Can Harm Your Computer In Google Chrome

-Whenever you try to download an executable file in Google Chrome you are presented with the following confirmation prompt at the bottom of the browser: “This type of file can harm your computer.
-Are you sure you want to download..”.
-A save or discard prompt is displayed giving the user the option to either save the file to the local hard drive or discard the download.
-It still means that users need to move the mouse down to the prompt to select an option.
+Whenever you try to download an executable file in Google Chrome you are presented with the following confirmation prompt at the bottom of the browser: "This type of file can harm your computer.
+Are you sure you want to download..".
+A save or discard prompt is displayed giving you the option to either save the file to the local hard drive or discard the download.
+It still means that you need to move the mouse down to the prompt to select an option.

 While I could not confirm it I read in user comments that even Linux users get the message.